-- Attend orientation, welcome events, and the SOS fall camping trip. - Meet faculty and students; build networks. - Attend Careers Going Forward, Job Share and Alumni Panel events to network with alumni and other students. - Register for core classes and pass with "B-" or better; maintain a cumulative GPA of 3.00 or higher. - Meet with graduate coordinator at least once a semester to discuss, semester goals, courses, and progress. - Seek and apply to funding opportunities.
-Opportunities may come from the SOS graduate newsletter, faculty, other students, student organizations, independent research, etc. - Seek out conferences to attend and other professional development opportunities to pursue. - Seek out internship opportunities or other sustainability related employment. - Consider taking a study abroad class or completing an internship. - Participate in workshops and lectures offered by SOS and GIOSI. - Maintain an updated LinkedIn account and curriculum vita or resume at all times.
+- Attend orientation, welcome events, and the SOS fall camping trip. - Meet faculty and students; build networks. - Attend Careers Going Forward, Job Share and Alumni Panel events to network with alumni and other students. - Register for core classes and pass with "B-" or better; maintain a cumulative GPA of 3.00 or higher. - Meet with the graduate coordinator at least once a semester to discuss, semester goals, courses, and progress. - Seek and apply to funding opportunities.
+Opportunities may come from the SOS graduate newsletter, faculty, other students, student organizations, independent research, etc. - Seek out conferences, fellowships as well as other professional development opportunities. - Seek out internship opportunities or other sustainability related employment. - Consider taking a study abroad class. - Participate in workshops and lectures offered by SOS, GFL and GIOSI.

+Maintain an updated LinkedIn account and curriculum vita or resume at all times.
 The SOS Career Advisor can help with both items.

-11. Policies
+14. Policies

-a.
+14.1.
 Academic Calendar and Time Zone